apache/nuttx/boards/arm/tiva/lm4f120-launchpad/README.txt

 ^^^^^^

 README for NuttX port to the Stellaris LM4F120 LaunchPad.
-The Stellaris® LM4F120 LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.
+The StellarisÂ® LM4F120 LaunchPad Evaluation Board is a low-cost evaluation platform for ARMÂ® Cortexâ„¢-M4F-based microcontrollers from Texas Instruments.

 Contents
 ^^^^^^^^